-The State of California requires all local jurisdictions to implement an organic waste recycling program to help the State meet its goal to recycle 75% of its waste by 2020.
-Organic waste means food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste.
-In order to make this a simple transition for all businesses, the recycling requirements will be phased out over time as follows:
+The State of California requires all local jurisdictions to implement an organic waste recycling program to help the State meet its goal to recycle 75% of its organic waste by 2020.
+Organic waste is defined as food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste.
+In order to make this a simple transition for all businesses, the recycling requirements will be phased in over time as follows:

 |January 1, 2016||All jurisdictions shall have an organic waste recycling program in place|

 |April 1, 2016||Businesses that generate 8 cubic yards or more of organic waste per week|

 |January 1, 2017||Businesses that generate 4 cubic yards or more of organic waste per week|